 Hon’ble Justice R.F.
 Nariman has now clarified, a Majority in Triple Talaq Judgment (3/5) held, arbitrariness in sense of manifest arbitrariness would apply to negate legislation under Article 14.

 “In so far as ‘manifest arbitrariness’ is concerned, it is important to advert to Majority Judgment of this Court in Shayara Bano v.
 Union of India, (2017) 9 SCC 1.
 Majority, in an exhaustive review of case law under Article 14 which dealt with legislation being struck down on ground it is manifestly arbitrary, has observed:

-“The test of manifest arbitrariness, therefore, as laid down in the aforesaid Judgments would apply to invalidate legislation as well as subordinate legislation under Article 14.
-Manifest arbitrariness, therefore, must be something done by the Legislature capriciously, irrationally and/or without adequate determining principle.
+“Manifest arbitrariness, therefore, as laid down in aforesaid Judgments would apply to invalidate legislation as well as subordinate legislation under Article 14.
+Manifest arbitrariness, therefore, must be something done by Legislature capriciously, irrationally and/or without adequate determining principle.
 Also, when something is done which is excessive and disproportionate, such legislation would be manifestly arbitrary.
-We are, therefore, of the view that arbitrariness in the sense of manifest arbitrariness as pointed out by us above would apply to negate legislation as well under Article 14.”
+We are, therefore, of view, arbitrariness in sense of manifest arbitrariness as pointed out by us above would apply to negate legislation as well under Article 14.”

 – Hon’ble Justice R.F.
 Nariman, Nikesh Tarachand Shah v.
 Union of India [Writ Petition (Criminal) 67 of 2017].